Toabdjzl/fuxbot/README.md

 # 🪄 Features

 Some features are global and some are just for a specific community.
-This version of the bot contains a custom command and event handler.

 ## 🤖 Automations